The secret costs of Islamophobia

 More than 6 in 10 have seldom or never had a conversation with a Muslim, according to a study conducted by the Public Religion Research Institute.
 Most Americans also say they know little (57%) or nothing at all (26%) about Islam.

-Those numbers have barely budged in 30 years, even after 9/11, two American-led wars in Muslim-majority countries, dozens of terrorist attacks worldwide, high-profile congressional hearings and copious media coverage of Islam.
+Those numbers have barely budged in 30 years, even after 9/11, two American-led wars in Muslim-majority countries, local and national outreach campaigns by Muslim mosques and organizations, dozens of terrorist attacks worldwide, high-profile congressional hearings and copious media coverage of Islam.
 All of which suggests that Americans are not just widely ignorant about Islam and Muslims, they are also oddly incurious.

 Few things are more frightening than ignorance in action, to paraphrase a German poet.